AdobeXD/plugin-samples/scenegraph.md

 <a name="SceneNode+transform"></a>

 ### *sceneNode.transform : <code>!Matrix</code>*
 Affine transform matrix that converts from the node's _local coordinate space_ to its parent's coordinate space.
-The matrix never hasskew or scale components, and if this node is an Artboard the matrix never has rotation either.
-Rather than working with the raw matrixdirectly, it may be easier to use methods such as [placeInParentCoordinates](#SceneNode+placeInParentCoordinates) or [rotateAround](#SceneNode+rotateAround).
+The matrix never has skew or scale components, and if this node is an Artboard the matrix never has rotation either.
+Rather than working with the raw matrix directly, it may be easier to use methods such as [placeInParentCoordinates](#SceneNode+placeInParentCoordinates) or [rotateAround](#SceneNode+rotateAround).

 **Kind**: instance property of [<code>SceneNode</code>](#SceneNode)
 **See**